Ellypham92/Elly-Pham---Data-Analysis-Porfolio-/README.md

 # Elly-Pham---Data-Analysis-Porfolio-

 ## Introduction
 Welcome to my Github!
 My name is Elly.
-I am working as a Program Analyst at a local nonprofit in Houston, Texas.
+I am working as a Data Analyst in Houston, Texas.
 The unique combination of logic and technology in Data Analytics is where I realized my long commitment to the field, and I am fascinated by the process of finding meaningful insights from data.

-Here are some of the projects I've worked on, some of which are long-term projects, so I'm continuously adding more analysis to my workbook as I continute collecting more data.
-Throughout my data analytics journey, my portfolio comprises the works that I have collaborated on with my coworkers, schoolmates, and complete it independently.
+Here are some of the projects I've worked on, some of which are long-term projects, so I'm continuously adding more in depth analysis to my workbook as I continute collecting more data.
+Throughout my data analytics journey, my portfolio comprises the works that I have collaborated on with my coworkers, schoolmates, or complete it independently.

 The tools that I am utilizing are R, Tableau, MySQL, Excel, Python and Orange.

 # Table of contents
  ## [Introduction](#Introduction) <br/>
  ## [Portfolio Projects](#Portfolio-Projects) <br/>
- (Note: The projects that have \**, meaning these are long term project.
-Data collection and Data analytics are still on-going.
-I will continue contributing and updating as it progresses)
+ (Note: The projects that have \**, meaning these are long-term project.
+These projects are still in the progress of development in term of data collection and data analytics, nevertheless I have also included the presentation and the code notebook)
    ### Data Mining
    •[Prediction of personal loan purchase](#Prediction-of-personal-loan-purchase) **  <br> •[Twitter sentiment analysis](#Twitter-sentiment-analysis) <br/>